 Go ice skating.
 You will have your pick of scenery when seeking a spot to skate once it reaches freezing outside.
 Hold hands as you float around the rink (or lake!) or better yet, try your hand at impromptu, low-impact ice dancing.

 Go sledding.
 Fluffy snow practically begs to be frolicked in.
 Grab a sled and whisk down hills small and large for a fun winter date.

 Make snow art.
 The snow doesn’t need to be fresh in order to use it as your canvas.
 You can use spray bottles filled with water and food coloring as your palette and make your own grand romantic gesture.

 See a movie.
-Dinner and a movie is maybe the most unoriginal idea on this list, and yet, it has always proven to make a great date night.
-Winter also happens to be award season, so you may choose to indulge in a cerebral drama or foreign film.
+Dinner and a movie is maybe the most unoriginal idea ever, and yet, it has always proven to make a great date night.
+Winter also happens to be awards season, so you may choose to indulge in a cerebral drama or foreign film.
 Or stay home with the best bad movie you can find on Netflix and an unholy amount of popcorn.

 Go indoor skydiving.
 A fear of heights won’t stop you from trying this extreme sport.
 Float in a skydive simulation and feel just as exhilarated as jumping out of a plane.
 An experience like this is sure to make for a lasting memory.

 Play board or card games.
 Snow days are best for board games.
 Of course, not all work for two players, in which case, a simple deck of cards will achieve the same purpose.
 No cheating!

 Have a living room picnic.
 Though hanging in the living room lacks the invigorating sunshine that we typically associate with a picnic, you won’t miss the outdoors on this cozy date.
 Lay down a beach towel and rummage through your basket packed with snacks, cheese, and wine.